keboola/developers-docs/cli/templates/structure/index.md

   ┃ ┗ 📂 [component-type]
   ┃   ┗ 📂 [component-id]
   ┃     ┗ 📂 [config-name]       - structure is similar to the project structure,
-  ┃       ┣ 🟪 config.jsonnet      but instead of JSON files there are JSONNET templates
+  ┃       ┣ 🟪 config.jsonnet      but instead of JSON files, there are JSONNET templates
   ┃       ┣ 🟪 meta.jsonet
   ┃       ┣ 🟩 description.md
   ┃       ...